Negru-Diana/Python-FundamenteleProgramarii/Inchiriere_filme/README.md

       -  Manages client and movie registration, as well as rental and return operations.

       -  Includes sorting and filtering functionality to enhance data retrieval.

+-  🖥️ Console Interface (UI): Provides an interactive user interface via the command line:

+      -  Offers a simple, menu-driven navigation system.

+      -  Handles input, output, and error management for a smooth user experience.